-But, experts do know that nonallergic rhinitis occurs when blood vessels in your nose expand (dilate), filling the nasal lining with blood and fluid.
-There are several possible causes of this abnormal expansion of the blood vessels or inflammation in the nose.
-One possibility is that the nerve endings in the nose may be hyperresponsive, in a manner similar to the way the lungs react in asthma.
+Experts do know that nonallergic rhinitis occurs when blood vessels in your nose expand and fill the nasal lining with blood and fluid.
+There are many possible causes, including the nerve endings in the nose being overly responsive, similar to the way the lungs react in asthma.

-But whatever the trigger, the result is the same — swollen nasal membranes and congestion.
+Whatever the trigger, the result is the same — swollen nasal membranes, congestion or excessive mucus.

 - Weather changes.
 Temperature or humidity changes can trigger the membranes inside your nose to swell and cause a runny or stuffy nose.

 - Foods and beverages.
-Nonallergic rhinitis may occur when you eat, especially when eating hot or spicy foods.
-Drinking alcoholic beverages also may cause the membranes inside your nose to swell, leading to nasal congestion.
+Nonallergic rhinitis can occur when you eat, especially when eating hot or spicy foods.
+Drinking alcoholic beverages also can cause the membranes inside your nose to swell, leading to nasal congestion.

 Certain medications.
-Some medications can cause nonallergic rhinitis.
-These include aspirin, ibuprofen (Advil, Motrin IB, others), and high blood pressure (hypertension) medications, such as beta blockers.
+Medications that can cause nonallergic rhinitis include aspirin, ibuprofen (Advil, Motrin IB, others) and high blood pressure medications, such as beta blockers.

 - Hormone changes.
-Hormonal changes due to pregnancy, menstruation, oral contraceptive use or other hormonal condition such as hypothyroidism may cause nonallergic rhinitis.
+Hormonal changes due to pregnancy, menstruation, oral contraceptive use or other hormonal conditions such as hypothyroidism may cause nonallergic rhinitis.

-Factors that may increase your risk of nonallergic rhinitis include:
+Factors that can increase your risk of nonallergic rhinitis include:

 - Exposure to irritants.
-If you're exposed to smog, exhaust fumes or tobacco smoke — to name a few — you may be at increased risk of developing nonallergic rhinitis.
+If you're exposed to irritants such as smog, exhaust fumes or tobacco smoke, you may be at increased risk of developing nonallergic rhinitis.

 - Being older than age 20.
-Unlike allergic rhinitis, which usually occurs before age 20, often in childhood, nonallergic rhinitis occurs after age 20 in most people.
+Unlike allergic rhinitis, which usually occurs before age 20, nonallergic rhinitis occurs after age 20 in most people.

 - Prolonged use of decongestant nasal drops or sprays.
 Using over-the-counter decongestant nasal drops or sprays (Afrin, Dristan, others) for more than a few days can actually cause more-severe nasal congestion when the decongestant wears off, often called rebound congestion.